xKOSIUSx/piratechain-timeline/README.md

 NOTES
 * The date in YYYY-MM-DD format is required in the frontmatter (between the `---`).
 Adding HH:MM:SS will allow you to sort multiple milestones on the same date by adding 1 second to each post.
 * Each post should start with the title as a H3 (`###`) directly after the frontmatter.
-* Images shoudl be enclosed in a link so users can expand the images by clicking on them
+* Images should be enclosed in a link so users can expand the images by clicking on them

 ***